unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 This command allows you to register a UNIK as delegate with your Unikname.
-Before registering you must have publicly disclosed your Unikname (see [unik:disclose command](#unik:disclose))
+Before registering you must have publicly disclosed your Unikname (see [unik:disclose command](#unik:disclose)) To apply as delegate, the Crypto-account of the Unik candidate is limited to a single Unik (i.e delegate user should own a maximum of 1 Unik in crypto-account).

 #### Arguments
 - `ID` (required): the unikid to register as delegate or the @unikname with [the format of a DID](/uns-use-the-network/cheatsheet.html#did-decentralized-identifier).
 See examples below for more information.